IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

     kubectl apply -f ./replication.storage.openshift.io_volumereplications.yaml
     ```

-6. (Optional) To use CSI Topology, any nodes in the cluster must have the following labels that introduce topology awareness:
+6. (Optional) To use CSI Topology, all nodes in the cluster must contain the `topology.kubernetes.io` label to introduce topology awareness:
-      - `topology.kubernetes.io/region`
-      - `topology.kubernetes.io/zone`

       **Important:** These labels must be found on the nodes in the cluster **before** installing the IBM® block storage CSI driver.
-If these are not labeled before installation, the CSI driver will not be topology aware.
+If the nodes are not labeled before installation, CSI Topology cannot be used with the CSI driver.

       ```
       $> kubectl get nodes -o=jsonpath='{range .items[*]}[{.metadata.name}, {.metadata.labels}]{"\n"}{end}' | grep --color "topology.block.csi.ibm.com"